HanLab-genetics-genomics/Gene_pleiotropy/README.md

 ## Running on your data
 Set the working directory to the [**Data**](https://github.com/HanLab-genetics-genomics/Gene_pleiotropy/blob/main/Data/) folder at the top of each script [setwd("/path/to/Gene_pleiotropy-main/Data")].

 - **Reproduce figures**: Run the scripts provided for each main figure.
 These scripts will load the relevant datasets from the Data folder and output the final plots.
-You may need to revise the working directory using the R function setwd().
 - **Review the Scripts**: See the [**Scripts**](https://github.com/HanLab-genetics-genomics/Gene_pleiotropy/blob/main/Scripts/) folder for detailed scripts and function definitions.
 - **Explore the Data**: Browse the [**Data**](https://github.com/HanLab-genetics-genomics/Gene_pleiotropy/blob/main/Data/) folder to view the input datasets and intermediate processed files.
 - **Explore the Output**: All figures are saved as PDF files with informative names that map directly to the manuscript figures (e.g. figure1_*, figure2_*) in [**Output.**](https://github.com/HanLab-genetics-genomics/Gene_pleiotropy/blob/main/Output/)